MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### 10.3 Spamming

-* Apps must not send more than 10 notifications per minute to an individual user.
+* Apps must not send more than 10 notifications per minute to a user.
 * Bots and the activity feed should not trigger duplicate notifications.
 * Notifications must provide some value to users and not be used for trivial or irrelevant events.

 ### 10.4 Navigation and layout

-* The right pane experience in the feed must be self-contained and not break the feed experience.
+* Notifications must adhere to the Teams activity feed layout and experience.
-* On click, user must be directed to the relevant content within the Teams app and should not be taken out of Teams experience.
+* When selecting a notification, the user must be directed to relevant content within Teams and not taken out of the Teams experience.

+## 11.0 Advertising

+Apps must not display advertising, including dynamic ads, banner ads, and ads in messages.

 ## Failed submissions